vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 However, this got fixed in Solidity v0.5.0 [see changelog](https://github.com/ethereum/solidity/blob/v0.5.0/Changelog.md) by this [pull request](https://github.com/ethereum/solidity/pull/4224)
 > Code Generator: Revert at runtime if calldata is too short or points out of bounds.
 This is done inside the ABI decoder and therefore also applies to abi.decode().

-Should you opt to fix this in the contract layer, the easiest way would be to check if the message has the correct length, quite possibly in a modifier as shown [here](https://ethereum.github.io/browser-solidity/#gist=f5c444b9e087d03438aa990cb91b9e3a&optimize=false&version=soljson-v0.6.8+commit.0bbfe453.js).
+Should you opt to fix this in the contract layer, the easiest way would be to check if the message has the correct length.
 The first workaround was suggested by Reddit user [ izqui9 ](https://www.reddit.com/r/ethereum/comments/63s917/worrysome_bug_exploit_with_erc20_token/dfwmhc3/), while Peter Vessens suggests a [similar solution](https://github.com/MonolithDAO/token/blob/master/audit/TokenSaleAudit.pdf).
 A problem with these fixes has been found in regards to [Multisig wallets](https://blog.coinfabrik.com/smart-contract-short-address-attack-mitigation-failure/).
 As the short address attack can only take place on buffer underflows, checking if the raw input data is equal *or greater* than the size of all the arguments (as each argument should be 32 bytes).
-The *or greater* part would allow an overflow, and should resolve the issues with the Multisig wallets, which send more bytes than expected)
+The *or greater* part would allow an overflow, and should resolve the issues with the Multisig wallets, which send more bytes than expected).
+To me, a better fix would be this one shown [here](https://ethereum.github.io/browser-solidity/#gist=f5c444b9e087d03438aa990cb91b9e3a&optimize=false&version=soljson-v0.6.8+commit.0bbfe453.js), which would allow overflows but not underflows.